 Due to the greater precision associated with the GIS information, the number of miles associated with the WCTS is subject to slight change.
-In its March 2, 2017, letter to EPA, the City stated that future reports and documents will continue to utilize the total mileage of approximately 2,808 recognizing that the exact number may vary slightly over time as additional new information is developed.
+In its March 2, 2017, letter to EPA, the City stated the future reports and documents will continue to utilize the total mileage of approximately 2,808 recognizing that the exact number may vary slightly over time as additional new information is developed.
 Accordingly, this report continues to be based upon 2,808 miles.
-Nevertheless, for your information, we note that our current estimate of the size of the WCTS is 2,851 miles.

-As of September 30, 2020, the City has assessed approximately 2,210 of the estimated 2,808 miles of pipe contained within the WCTS.
-This equates to approximately 78% of the system being assessed and does not include the additional pipe assessed using the SL-RAT technology described in the CSAP.
-In addition, it does not include pipes being reassessed, but the mileage of such reassessed pipes will be included in subsequent reports.
-In accordance with the CD, the City is required to assess approximately 10% of the WCTS per year following approval of the CSAP in September 2014 (i.e., 60% of the WCTS should be assessed by September 2020).
-The current assessment rate of 78% places the City well ahead of the CD-required schedule.
+As of March 31, 2021, the City has assessed approximately 2,302 of the estimated 2,808 miles of pipe contained within the WCTS.
+This equates to approximately 82% of the system being assessed and does not include the additional pipe assessed using the SL-RAT technology described in the CSAP.
+The City completed reassessment of lines located within areas prioritized in the IRP.
+Crews reassessed approximately 163,081 LF of small and large diameter pipe or 31 miles.
+Combining the reassessment with the current ongoing assessment, the City has assessed approximately 2,331 miles which results in an assessment rate of 83% of the required mileage.
+In accordance with the CD, the City is required to assess approximately 10% of the WCTS per year following approval of the CSAP in September 2014 (i.e., 65% of the WCTS should be assessed by March 2021).
+The current assessment rate of 83% places the City well ahead of the CD-required schedule.

 Within the WCTS there are 102 lift stations all of which have been assessed.
-Additionally, thirty-eight force mains have been assessed and one reassessment of those force mains.
+Additionally, seventy force mains have been assessed and one was reassessed utilizing CCTV.

 The City divided the WCTS into 13 watershed basins and subsequently divided these basins into 131 sub-basins and is assessing these areas in phases.
 To date, assessment has been completed in 87 sub-basins in the pilot area and in Phase 1-5 areas.
 The assessment continued in Phase 6 and Fletcher Creek areas.
-Phases were completed based on historical sanitary sewer overflow (SSO) occurrences starting with the areas identified in Appendix E, then the area in Appendix F, and proceeding from there in general to the next highest SSO area.
-In addition, the City is doing other work outside the WCTS.
+Phases were completed based on the historical sanitary sewer overflow (SSO) occurrences starting with the areas identified in Appendix E, then the area in Appendix F and proceeding from there in general to the next highest SSO area.
+In addition, the City is doing similar work outside the defined WCTS.